- Mental well-being is just as important as physical well-being.

 Many employees are afraid to call out when they're feeling emotionally ill.
-This typically is not the company's fault, but more of a personal struggle stemming from guilt and shame.
-Sometimes, workers believe they should push or distract themselves.
+Typically, this is not the company's fault but rather a personal struggle; sometimes, workers believe they should push or distract themselves.
 But there's a fine line between "giving in" and looking after yourself.

-"Self-care is vital to your success, not only on the job, but in life," said Vicki Salemi, a Monster career expert.
-"If you're not sleeping well, feeling depressed, sad, alone, overwhelmed … it's completely acceptable, and in fact should be encouraged, to take mental health days to take care of yourself."
+"Self-care is vital to your success – not only on the job, but in life," said Vicki Salemi, a career expert at Monster.
+"If you're not sleeping well, feeling depressed, sad, alone, overwhelmed … it's completely acceptable – and, in fact, should be encouraged – to take mental health days to take care of yourself."

-Mental health should be treated with as much importance as physical health.
+Mental health should be treated with as much importance as physical health, Salemi said.
 If you'd call out for a fever, why not for a panic attack?
 Here's how to benefit from mental health days.

 1. Acknowledge your thoughts and emotions.

 Your mind is going to scream at you.
-Or, if you're lucky, it'll merely whisper in your ear throughout the day, telling you your emotions and reactions are invalid.
+Or, if you're lucky, it will merely whisper in your ear throughout the day, telling you your emotions and reactions are invalid.
 Let those thoughts exist.
-Don't actively invite them in, but don't kick them out either.
+Don't actively invite them in, but don't kick them out, either, Salemi said.

-"A common reason why many refuse to take mental health days is because they feel guilty, ashamed, weak and a million other overwhelming emotions," said Salemi.
+"A common reason why many refuse to take mental health days is because they feel guilty, ashamed, weak and a million other overwhelming emotions," she said.
 "Their thoughts convince them that they're giving in, playing victim, being dramatic, when really, it's quite the opposite."

 2. Give yourself what you need.

-"If you're doing what you need to take care of yourself in a way that matters most, that is how your mental health day should be spent," said Salemi.
+"If you're doing what you need to take care of yourself in a way that matters most, that is how your mental health day should be spent," Salemi said.
 "There's no right or wrong answer on what you do with the time.
-The point is you are taking one and you're recharging your batteries."
+The point is, you are taking one, and you're recharging your batteries."

 3. Don't worry about judgment.

-You might be concerned what your colleagues or managers think.
+You might be concerned about what your colleagues or managers might think.
 Do they believe you're slacking on a project?
-Do they think you used your mental health as an excuse to skip work?
+Do they think you used your mental health day as an excuse to skip work?

 But their opinions are none of your business.
-No one can fully understand what you're dealing with except for you.
+No one can fully understand what you're dealing with except you.
 Be willing to accept that, and be willing to accept yourself.
-"Normal" is not universal – it is unique to every individual.
+"Normal" is not universal; it is unique to every individual.

-Mental health days are efficient and encourage overall health and wellness, helping maintain work-life balance.
-Taking advantage of them will help both you and your company in the long run, so don't let anyone (including yourself) convince you that you're making a poor choice.
+Mental health days are efficient and encourage overall health and wellness, helping to maintain work-life balance.
+Taking advantage of them will help both you and your company in the long run, so don't let anyone (including yourself) convince you that you're making a poor choice, Salemi said.

-"If you're reluctant to take a mental health day, just know it's highly unlikely you will ever regret taking one," said Salemi.
-"Go for it and realize that your employer also reaps the benefits when you return to work feeling more clearheaded, less stressed and more refreshed."
+"If you're reluctant to take a mental health day, just know it's highly unlikely you will ever regret taking one," she said.
+"Go for it, and realize that your employer also reaps the benefits when you return to work feeling more clearheaded, less stressed and more refreshed."